jianlin-cheng/Cryo2Struct/README.md

 ```

 4. <ins>**Output**</ins>:  **Modeled atomic structure**
 The output model is saved in the density map's directory.
-The modeled atomic structure for this example is saved as [input/34610/34610_cryo2struct_full.pdb](input/34610/34610_cryo2struct_full_conf_score.pdb).
-To visualize the structure, use ChimeraX.
-To enable the color spectrum (confidence score) in ChimeraX, navigate to Tools > Depiction > Render by Attribute and select 'bfactor' as the attribute.
+The modeled atomic structure for this example is saved as [input/34610/34610_cryo2struct_full_conf_score.pdb](input/34610/34610_cryo2struct_full_conf_score.pdb).
+To visualize the structure, use [UCSF ChimeraX](https://www.cgl.ucsf.edu/chimerax/index.html).
+To enable the color spectrum (confidence score) in UCSF ChimeraX, navigate to Tools > Depiction > Render by Attribute and select 'bfactor' as the attribute.
 It took 9.19 minutes to model the structure for cryo-EM density map ``34610``.

 5. <ins>**Confidence Scores**</ins>: